KitchenAid Dishwasher Maintenance Guide

 |---|---|---|

-| Clean spray arms (clear holes) | Monthly | DIY |
+| Clean and rinse the filter | Monthly | DIY |

-| Wipe door gasket and edges | Monthly | DIY |
+| Wipe the door gasket and inner door edges | Monthly | DIY |

-| Professional inspection and deep service | Annually | Pro |
+| Inspect water supply, drain hose, and electrical connections | Annually | Pro |

 Safety Warnings